 No-Miss Nail Care

 It may not be as fancy or eye-catching as color, but a bit of buffing can go a long ways.
 Take the time to trim, file, and buff your nails properly and you’ll be pleasantly surprised at how great they can look.
 Never saw back and forth with a file because that can weaken your nails.
 Always file from the outside edge of the nail inward.

 6. Choose a good remover

 You can get acetone-free remover almost anywhere, which is less harsh on your nails.
-Priti sells a remover made entirely from soy and corn, and No-Miss has one called Almost Natural that contains fruit acids and vanilla.
+Priti sells a remover made entirely from soy and corn but tgis may be hard to find for my European readers and No-Miss has one called Almost Natural that contains fruit acids and vanilla.

 7. Make a natural nail-strengthening treatment

 This recipe comes from a book called There’s Lead in Your Lipstick by Gill Deacon.